 Navios's authorized capital stock consists of 120,000,000 shares of common stock, par value \$.0001 and 1,000,000 shares of preferred stock, par value \$.0001.
 As of September 30, 2005, 39,900,000 shares of common stock were outstanding.
 There are no shares of preferred stock currently outstanding.
 In addition, we have warrants outstanding to purchase 65,550,000 shares of our common stock.
 Each warrant entitles the registered holder to purchase one share of our common stock at a price of \$5.00 per share, subject to adjustment.
 There are currently no outstanding options to purchase our securities nor have any option plans or other equity compensation plans been adopted.

 PRICE RANGE OF OUR SECURITIES

-Currently, the principal trading market for our securities, which includes our common stock, warrants and units, is the Nasdaq National Market under the symbols BULK, BULKW and BULKU, respectively.
-Prior to November 3, 2005, the principal trading market of our securities was the Over-The-Counter Bulletin Board, or the OTCBB.
+Currently, the principal trading market for our securities, which includes our common stock, warrants and units, is the Over-The-Counter Bulletin Board, or the OTCBB.